bohdanbirdie/react-css-modules.macro/README.md

 One of the solutions is using the [babel-plugin-react-css-modules](https://github.com/gajus/babel-plugin-react-css-modules) but you either need to eject or rewire.

-Since CRA support [babel-plugin-macros](https://github.com/kentcdodds/babel-plugin-macros) - we can take andatage of that and still have `styleName` attribute be mapped to imported css modules.
+Since CRA support [babel-plugin-macros](https://github.com/kentcdodds/babel-plugin-macros) - we can take advantage of that and still have `styleName` attribute be mapped to imported CSS modules.

 ## 📦 Usage